nazmulHuda121/nazmulHuda121/README.md

 ## 👨‍💻 About Me

-I'm a passionate MERN Stack Developer from Bangladesh.
-I love building fast, scalable, and user-friendly web applications with modern tools.
+Hi, I'm Nazmul, a passionate MERN Stack Developer from Bangladesh.
+I love building fast, scalable, and user-friendly web applications using modern tools and technologies.

-Currently exploring **Next.js**, **full-stack APIs**, and enhancing UI/UX design skills.
+I specialize in React, Node.js, Express, MongoDB, and Firebase, creating both frontend and backend solutions for real-world projects.

+I’m constantly exploring Next.js, full-stack APIs, and improving UI/UX design skills to make web applications more interactive and engaging.

+When I’m not coding, I enjoy learning new frameworks, experimenting with modern web tools, and contributing to open-source projects.

 ---